 Sierra de la Demanda Tinto

-Harvest takes place during the first week of November.
+VINIFICATION AND AGEING: Harvest takes place during the first week of November.
 These are indeed the last vineyards to be harvested in the Rioja region.
 After 48 hours of cold maceration and 28 days of whole cluster fermentation.
-Once fermentation is finished the wine is age for 20 months in French oak barrels, out of which the first 6 months the wine is exposed to its own lees.
+Once fermentation is finished the wine is aged in French oak barrels, out of which the first 6 months the wine is exposed to its own lees.